Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 The results demonstrate that, on the basis of the global description provided by theoretical models, the QIBP algorithm can further improve nuclear mass predictions for nuclei located at the boundary of the known region.
-This is because the QIBP algorithm constructs PDFs using more effective Schr\"{o}dinger potentials, enabling accurate modeling of nuclear mass residual distributions.
+This is due to the fact that the QIBP algorithm constructs PDFs using more effective Schr\"{o}dinger potentials to process nuclear data, enabling accurate modeling of nuclear mass residual distributions.
 In addition, Bayesian theory can also analyze the statistical correlations of nuclear masses.
-Consequently, the QIBP algorithm, embedded with quantum dynamical principles, is capable of detecting effects not incorporated into theoretical models, such as deformation, odd-even staggering, and shell effect.
-However, the QIBP algorithm also has certain limitations in regions where nuclear mass data are scarce.
-The absence of nuclides with the same proton or neutron number as the target nucleus in the dataset will result in a reduction in the applicability of the QIBP algorithm.
-As more experimental mass data become available, the extrapolation capability of the QIBP algorithm is expected to be further enhanced.
+Consequently, the QIBP algorithm, constructed using the Schr\"{o}dinger equation as a mathematical tool, is capable of detecting effects not incorporated into theoretical models, such as deformation, odd-even staggering, and shell effect.